View DCBEER.COM – H Street Beer Guide in a full screen map

 Granville Moore’s

-A legendary destination for mussels and frites, and without question, beer.
+A legendary destination for mussels, frites, and, without question, beer.
 Too many delicious Belgians to list, both available in bottles and on draft at the downstairs or upstairs bar, or via your friendly server as you dine al fresco on the back patio.
 Foodies everywhere know of the Executive Chef, Teddy Folkman (who will make an appearance on Season 5 of The Next Food Network Star), but perhaps Granville Moore’s best kept secret is their amazing pastry chef, Kim.
 Dessert and a fine beer is a beautiful way to end a good meal, and her tequila cheesecake is not to be missed.
 This might be my version of heaven.

 H Street Country Club

 Remember your childhood birthday parties at Chuck E. Cheese, trying to win enough points to redeem for coveted prizes?
 Now add beer and mini-golf, and you’ve got H Street Country Club.
 The beer list here isn’t as diverse as other places in the neighborhood, but they do have some appealing options on their rotating drafts.
-Standards in bottles include Negro Modelo, Pacifico, Dogfish Head 60 Minute IPA, Oskar Blues Dales Pale Ale, Butternuts Moo Thunder, Corona, Tecate, Dos Equis Amber, Dos Equis Lager, Budweiser, and Bud Light.

 The premier beer garden in Washington, DC has an extensive selection of German brews.
 They also feature some great German fare (you’ll want to try the pretzel rolls over…and over…and over…) A very fun atmosphere, the outdoor space is fantastic and filled with benched tables at which you will meet new friends!